croner-i-web/progression-framework/frameworks/engineering/mobile.md

     content:
       - level: 1
         criteria:
-          - "Writes Swift or Kotlin code according to our style guides"
+          - "Writes Swift or Kotlin code according to our style guides and architecture"
           - "Proactive in asking questions, explains what they have tried so far and why that hasn’t worked"
           - "Updates layout to existing screens"
           - "Builds simple screens or flows"
           - "Asks questions and actions feedback from PRs and other engineers"
           - "Fixes simple bugs or issues"
+          - "Write unit tests and UI tests"
       - level: 2
         criteria:
           - "Uses appropriate algorithms and data structures to solve problems"
           - "Uses appropriate design patterns"
           - "Responsible for building small to medium sized new features inside the app"
           - "Modifies and improves existing parts of the app (and reasons about the improvements)"
-          - "Adds basic UI tests or snapshots"
-          - "Adds basic unit tests"
           - "Proactively learns new things and seeks out people who can help them"
           - "Manages the release master process"
           - "Contributes to Android or iOS chat"
           - "Appropriately uses common functional reactive programming concepts"
-          - "Designs database models"
           - "Appropriately handles errors or failure conditions in their code"
         exampleCriteria:
           - criteria: "Integrates with new APIs"